401(k) QNECs & QMACs: what are they and does my plan need them?

 Even the best laid plans can go awry, especially when some elements are out of your control.
 Managing a 401(k) plan is no different.
 For example, your plan could fail certain required nondiscrimination tests depending solely on how much each of your employees chooses to defer into the plan for that year (unless you have a safe harbor 401(k) plan that is deemed to pass this testing.)
 QNECs and QMACs are designed to help employers fix specific 401(k) plan problems by making additional contributions to the plan accounts of employees who have been negatively affected.

-A Qualified Matching Contribution (QMAC) is a similar type of employer contribution that may be used to assist employers in correcting problems in the plan.
-The amount of a QMAC made for a participant may be based on the percentage of the participant’s compensation being deferred into the plan as pre-tax deferrals, designated Roth contributions, or after-tax employee contributions, or it may be based on the amount needed to bring the plan into compliance, depending on the problem being corrected.
+A Qualified Matching Contribution (QMAC) is also an employer contribution that may be used to assist employers in correcting problems in their 401(k) plan.
+The QMAC made for a participant is a matching contribution, based on how much the participant is contributing to the plan (as pre-tax deferrals, designated Roth contributions, or after-tax employee contributions), or it may be based on the amount needed to bring the plan into compliance, depending on the problem being corrected.
 QMACs also must be nonforfeitable and subject to the distribution limitations listed above when they are allocated to participant’s accounts.